tenderScript/tenderScript.github.io/_posts/2017-05-08-professionalsuite.markdown

 **Interviews**

-While interviewing our partner athletic directors for some of our other products, we heard a reoccurring theme of how season scheduling between schools in the conference was a mess.
-Athletic directors would have to meet, share their schedules, and try to work out a schedule that would work for all of them.
-I learned about all the other scheduling products out there that they tried, but the programs only scratched the surface of their actual needs.
+While interviewing our partner athletic directors we heard a reoccurring theme of how scheduling events within the conference was a mess.
+Some of the athletic directors would have to meet, share schedules, and work out a complicated schedule that would work for all their schools.

 ![Personae](/../images/posts/profesh/profesh-personas.png)